craigmantona/the_book_review/README.md

 [Back to Table of contents](#table-of-contents)
-___
+___ -->
 # Technology

 ### Languages Used
 * HTML5
 * CSS
 * Javascript
+* Python3

+### Database Used
+* MongoDB

 ### Frameworks, Libraries & Programs Used
-1. Bootstrap 4.6:
-    * Bootstrap was used to assist with the responsiveness and styling of the website.
-2. Hover.css:
-    * Hover.css was used on the the buttons in all pages to add the float transition while being hovered over.
-3. Google Fonts:
+1. Google Fonts:
-    * Google fonts were used to import the 'Noto Sans TC' font into the style.css file which is used on all pages throughout the project.
+    * Google fonts were used to import the 'Cinzel' font into the style.css file which is used on all pages throughout the project.
-4. jQuery:
+2. jQuery:
-    * jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
+    * jQuery to make the navbar responsive.
-5. Git
+3. Git
     * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
-6. GitHub:
+4. GitHub:
     * GitHub is used to store the projects code after being pushed from Git.
-7. Pixabay:
+5. Heroku:
+    * Heroku was used to deploy the project.
+6. Materialize:
-    * Pixabay was used for the images on the website.
+    * Materialize was used for the layout, styling, visual appearance and responsiveness on the website.
+7. PyMongo:
+    * PyMongo was used as the Python driver for MongoDB.
+8. Jinja:
+    * Jinja was used as a templating engine for Python.
-9. Pexels:
+9. Flask:
-    * Pexels was used for the main image on the website.
+    * Flask was used as a web framework for Python.
-10. Edrawmax:
+10. Balsamiq:
-    * Edrawmax was used to create the wireframes during the design process.
+    * Balsamiq was used to create the wireframes for the project.
-11. Tinypng:
+11. Font-Awesome:
+    * Font-Awesome was used ifor the icons throughout the website.
+12. Werkzeug:
-    * Tinypng was used to reduce size of images.
+    * Werkzeug was used is a comprehensive WSGI web application library.

 [Back to Table of contents](#table-of-contents)